DataDog/datadog-cdk-constructs/README.md

 - Managing subscriptions from the Datadog Forwarder to your Lambda and non-Lambda log groups.

 ## AWS CDK V1 vs AWS CDK V2
 Two versions of Datadog CDK Constructs exist, `datadog-cdk-constructs` and `datadog-cdk-constructs-v2`.
-These two support the use of `AWS CDK V1` and `AWS CDK V2` respectively.
+These two support the use of `AWS CDK v1` and `AWS CDK v2` respectively.

 - Please pay attention to the version of AWS CDK you are using (All new users are likely to be using AWS CDK V2, and this is recommended)
-- If you are using AWS CDK V1, please instead install/import `datadog-cdk-constructs` rather than `datadog-cdk-constructs-v2`
+- If you are using AWS CDK v1, please instead install and import `datadog-cdk-constructs` rather than `datadog-cdk-constructs-v2`
-- datadog-cdk-constructs-v2 REQUIRES Node version 14+, while datadog-cdk-constructs-v1 still supports Node 12.
+- `datadog-cdk-constructs-v2` REQUIRES Node 14+, while datadog-cdk-constructs-v1 still supports Node 12.
 - Otherwise, the use of the two packages is identical.

 ## npm Package Installation: